 As Moz clearly indicates, Google wants to know your brand actually exists.

 Therefore, it’s important you beef up your About page and include plenty of details.

-You’ll notice on the About page of Quick Sprout that I’m pretty comprehensive in explaining my background.
-I leave no stone unturned.
+You’ll notice on the About page of Quick Sprout that we’re pretty comprehensive in explaining our background.
+We leave no stone unturned.